hihooliu/learngit/readme.txt

-git is a distributed version software git is a free software distributed under tht GPL
+git is a distributed version software git is a free software distributed under tht GPL.
+Git has a mutable index called stage.